 Who to contact in case of issues?

-In case you cannot enter any data in the SONAR reports check with the local IT helpdesk.
-If they are unable to resolve it escalate this to your local Regional Authorised Service Partner who in turn can escalate to SONY.
+In case you cannot enter any data in the SONAR reports, check with the local IT helpdesk.
+If they are unable to resolve the issue, escalate to your local Regional Authorised Service Partner who in turn can escalate to SONY.